BananaHolograma/FSM-CSharp/README.md

 # The Finite State Machine *(FSM)*
 ## Exported parameters
-- CurrentState: GodotParadiseState = null
+- CurrentState: State = null
 - StackCapacity: int = 3
 - FlushStackWhenReachCapacity: bool = false
 - EnableStack: bool = true
 ## Accessible parameters
 - States: Dictionary
-- StatesStack: Array[GodotParadiseState]
+- StatesStack: Array[State]
 - Locked: bool

 When this node is ready in the scene tree, all the states detected as children **at any nesting level** are saved in a dictionary for easy access by their node names.